-Applicants to the University are required to pay a non-refundable Application Fee of \$60.
-The Application Fee is subject to change and will apply to applications that are in process.
-The Application Fee must be paid by the applicant along with his or her application for stude at all undergraduate levels at UoPeople.
-The Application Fee does not include any additional fees that may be required for third party evaluation.
-Individuals who apply for readmission and/or academic renewal must pay the Application Fee in effect at the time they reapply to the University. cannot pay unable to pay the Application Fee may contact the Financial Aid Office to explain why they the Application Fee.
-UoPeople may request clarification and 'proof of circumstance' the inability to pay this fee.
-Proof of circumstance may include: A signed declaration testifying to the applicant's inability to pay the requested fee

-9 The determination of fees and the University Grants to assist with the Application Fee is at the sole discretion of UoPeople.
+CHAPTER 4: PROCESSING FEES, SCHOLARSHIPS, AND FINANCIAL ASSISTANCE Processing Fees The University of the People is a tuition-free, non-profit institution, and students are not charged for their educational instruction, course materials or annual enrollment.
+It is dedicated to opening access to higher education worldwide and strives to see that no qualified student is denied the opportunity to study at UoPeople for financial reasons.
+As a non-profit academic institution, UoPeople works hard to control expenses and has succeeded in reducing much of the cost of a higher education.
+In order to remain sustainable, it does charge small application, transfer credit, and Assessment Fees, and reserves the right to change the cost of the Application Processing Fee, the transfer credit Evaluation Fee, or the Assessment Fee, at its discretion.
+All fees remain the responsibility of the student.
+The University accepts no responsibility for credit card, bank, money transfer, check or other fees or charges incurred by the student in paying his or her fees to the University.
+Application Fee9 - □ Applicants to the University are required to pay a non-refundable Application Fee of \$60. - □ The Application Fee is subject to change and will apply to applications that are in process. - □ The Application Fee must be paid by the applicant along with his or her application for study at all undergraduate levels at UoPeople. - □ The Application Fee does not include any additional fees that may be required for third party evaluation. - □ Individuals who apply for readmission and/or academic renewal must pay the Application Fee in effect at the time they reapply to the University.
+Applicants unable to pay the Application Fee may contact the Financial Aid Office to explain why they cannot pay the Application Fee.
+UoPeople may request clarification and 'proof of circumstance' regarding the inability to pay this fee.
+Proof of circumstance may include: □ A signed declaration testifying to the applicant's inability to pay the requested fee &lt;sup>9 The determination of fees and the University Grants to assist with the Application Fee is at the sole discretion of UoPeople.
 University Grants are currently reviewed by the Financial Aid Office.